martiabr/putti-plotter-plot/spacestation/README.md

 - [x] Decoration: Just a box, or multiple boxes.
 Centered, or for example one box on either end.
 Or a tiny box on the box.
 Small variations like that.
 Or line out from the box.
 - [x] Connector: narrow black connector, height is just gain of the smallest side.
 Also line shading.
 - [x] Capsule: add equal distant normal lines, e.g. a module with two equal distant lines is quite distinctive.
-- [ ] Connector: flat side + trapezoid side, possibly with flat side shaded or black.
+- [x] Connector: flat side + trapezoid side, possibly with flat side shaded or black.
 - [ ] Capsule: normal lines, instead of symmetric on either side, just have two lines next to each other at a random x.
 Also with line shading or black shading!
 - [ ] Decoration: Cupola
+- [ ] Connector: Fat ring that is fatter than both start and end, maybe with other black/shaded rings on the sides
 - [ ] Randomize antenna position
 - [ ] Solar panel: improve single solar panel with arm/connector
 - [ ] Capsule: multi small window (long and narrow capsule with dot windows)